 installation with photographic prints on silk and aluminium

-*commissioned by Anca Rujoiu for the Botanic Gardens Singapore, opening late 2020
+Commissioned by Anca Rujoiu for the Botanic Art Gallery, Botanic Gardens Singapore 2021

 This triptych features scanned imagery of an orchid under latex bondage; the stretched and oiled latex skin revealing/ concealing the plant pressed against it in both abstract and recognisable form.

 It was created with the display collection of 19th century botanical books in mind, which the work references in both concept and context.

 The ability to print in multiple editions meant being able to publish and share botanical information gathered throughout the 1800s period of European colonial enterprise in the tropics.
 Copperplate etching, engraving and lithography were technologies allowing intricate botanic drawings to be reproduced and preserved in striking detail, in many instances even in vivid colour.
 The delicacy and beauty of these laboriously published botanical volumes inspired the artist to create an installation that would bring out the fine details of hand- printed etchings, engravings and lithographies using the contrast of large, abstract visuals and evoking immersive liquidity.

 The availability of periodicals such as Curtis’s Botanical Magazine & L’Illustration Horticole

 fed rising European interest in tropical plants- encouraging amateur botany as a pastime as well as scientific pursuit- one that unlike most others was socially acceptable for women to take up.

 Looking through the Curtis magazines one may encounter descriptions of various tropical plants, as well as recommendations for cultivating imported specimens.
 While reading these written descriptions the artist was struck by how often the plants were praised or evaluated for their decorative qualities and potential to adapt to the very different climate they would be exported to.